GrinonBarrett/Taksidos/Core Rules/Creatures/Xionepodai.md

 **Creature Type**: Xionepodoi are Elemental creatures.

-**Size**: Bromelain between 3'1"-5'11" tall.
+**Size**: Xionepodoi between 3'1"-5'11" tall.
 They can weigh between 52 and 150 pounds.
 They are medium creatures.

 **Languages**: Xionepodoi don't speak, but understand the Wild Tongue.